mathfather/Hate-Speech-Detection-For-COSC586/README.md

 # Hate Speech Detection for COSC586

 This repository is for the research program Hate Speech Detection assigned by course [**COSC586:Text Mining**](https://myaccess.georgetown.edu/pls/bninbp/bwckctlg.p_disp_course_detail?cat_term_in=201730&subj_code_in=COSC&crse_numb_in=586) from Georgetown University.
-Detailed report for this program can be found [here](https://github.com/mathfather/Hate-Speech-Detection-For-COSC586/blob/master/A%20light-weight%20model%20for%20target%20detection%20in%20offensive%20language.pdf).
+Detailed report for this program(from October 2019 to December 2019) can be found [here](https://github.com/mathfather/Hate-Speech-Detection-For-COSC586/blob/master/A%20light-weight%20model%20for%20target%20detection%20in%20offensive%20language.pdf).

 ## Desciption